maxweinstein124/SP500-Profitability-Analysis/README.md

 ## Overview

-This project analyzes every company in the S&P 500 from 2013–2018 to identify which sectors and stock characteristics produced the strongest returns.
+This project analyzes every company in the S&P 500 from 2013–2018 to identify which sectors and stock characteristics produced the strongest profit.

 ## Technologies

 - Python
-- Pandas
 - SQL (Google BigQuery)
 - Tableau
+- Pandas
 - Matplotlib
 - Excel

 ## Dataset

+- Kaggle Dataset
   - 505 companies
   - 619,040 daily observations
+- Yahoo Finance Dataset

 ## Key Findings

-- Information Technology was the highest-performing sector.
+- Information Technology was the highest-performing sector (+165%) (Outperformed S&P by +86%)
+- Energy was the lowest-performing sector (+12%) (Underperformed S&P by -66%)
-- NVIDIA was the highest-performing stock (+1750%).
+- NVIDIA was the highest-performing stock (+1750%)
+- Chesapeake Energy was the lowest-performing stock (-86%)
-- Trading volume positively correlated with profitability.
+- Trading volume & Win Rate % positively correlated with profitability.
 - Volatility was not statistically significant.

 ## Repository Structure